tgroshon/tommygroshong.com/content/posts/leading-effective-teams.md

 multiple tickets "In progress" at the same time.
 Having a pile up of tickets waiting for code review (or QA review, or product review) also represents a significant risk.
-The goal is to expedite tasks through the process as quickly as possible.
-Key to that is avoiding (a) context switching and (b) re-work.
+The goal is to expedite tasks through the process as quickly as possible to your defined _Done_ state (ideally, "Done" means "in front of users").
+Key to expediting work is avoiding (a) context switching and (b) re-work.

 Context switching most often happens when engineers move on too quickly from task transitions to picking new tasks.
 They forget that "In review" is also WIP, just like "In progress".
 Usually, it's better to wait before picking up your next task, so that you can be unencumbered while the following steps of the process complete and be ready to step in where appropriate.
-Better to even transition to reviewing other PRs immediately after you put one up for review.
+It's better to move to reviewing other PRs immediately after you put one up for review rather than immediately picking up another ticket to move "In progress".

 I'm also a big fan of _locally conducted PR reviews (LCPR)_, which involve pulling down PR branches to your own machine and reviewing the changes within